-It varies from show to show, I've had the experience of being up on stage and being super emotionally present, and there, and in the room, and really, really, really feeling people.
+It varies from show to show.
+I've had the experience of being up on stage and being super emotionally present and really, really, really feeling people.
 It's an intuitive thing that you don't quite know how to explain.
-It essentially ends up sounding very new agey when you try to.
+It ends up sounding very new age-y when you try.

 When you do have moments like that, and a sense of connection, does it feel confessional?

 I feel like sometimes when people describe music as confessional, it's a term that they relegate to female artists.
-I don't often hear it in relation to men.
-And I think there's something slightly pejorative about the term "confessional".
-What it does is it presupposes—in a kind of sexist way—this idea that's ingrained in culture that women lack the imagination to write about anything other than their exact literal lives.
+I don't often hear it used in relation to men.
+And I think there's something slightly pejorative about the term "confessional."
+What it does is it presupposes in a kind of sexist way this idea that's ingrained in culture, that women lack the imagination to write about anything other than their exact literal lives.
 And that's not true.

-When people listen to a woman's music, do they go in to it with a different headspace than they do with a man?
-Are they expecting a diary?
+When people listen to a woman's music, do they go into it with a different headspace than they do with a man?

 I don't know, but when I've noticed people speak about confessional music and it being like therapy, it's often in relation to women rather than men.
 I really think what I said before, I believe it's a subtle kind of sexism where people just assume that women are "more emotional" or "more intuitive" and they can only write about their emotions instead of ideas.

-That's very true, or they're unable to create a different world, or something for themselves.
-You're obviously on a press junket at the moment and you must be hearing a lot of different reflections of your music back to you.
+You're on a press junket at the moment and you must be hearing a lot of different interpretations of your music.
 Are there any you hear over and over again that you don't resonate with?
-Maybe a point where how you see yourself, and how others see you differs?

 You spend a lot of time having conversations with strangers and people you'll never meet.
 Do you ever find yourself wanting someone to ask you a question or bring something up?